idosal/assistant-chat-gpt/README.md

 4. Follow the steps in the "Local Install" section above (with the resulting `/build/chrome.zip`).

 ## Roadmap
-- [ X ] Turn popup into a chat with the entire session history
+- [X] Turn popup into a chat with the session history
 - [ ] Improve code playbacks
 - [ ] Beautify tab UI